TLS 1.3 vs TLS 1.2 Understanding Key Security and Performance Differences

 TLS 1.3 vs TLS 1.2 - Speed, Security & Modern Encryption

-TLS 1.3 improves security by removing legacy algorithms and enforcing stronger standards.
+TLS 1.3 security improves on TLS 1.2 by removing legacy algorithms and enforcing stronger standards a fundamental shift in the difference between TLS 1.2 and 1.3.

 Removal of outdated cryptography

-TLS 1.2 supports algorithms that are vulnerable to modern attacks.
+The TLS 1.2 security protocol supports algorithms that are vulnerable to modern attacks.
 TLS 1.3 eliminates them completely, reducing protocol complexity and risk.

 Perfect Forward Secrecy by default